ClumsyWizardHands/AI-Gym-Principles/memory-bank/activeContext.md

 ## Recent Changes
 1. Fixed Railway deployment issues:
-   - Updated nixpacks.toml to ensure pip is available:
+   - Updated nixpacks.toml to use virtual environment:
-     - Added `python -m ensurepip` step
+     - Creates venv at `/opt/venv` to avoid Nix's externally managed Python
-     - Changed all pip commands to use `python -m pip`
+     - Activates venv for pip installations
-   - Updated railway.json to use `python -m pip` and `python -m uvicorn`
+     - Uses venv Python for running the application
-   - Updated Procfile to use `python -m uvicorn`
+   - This fixes the "externally-managed-environment" error from Nix
-   - These changes fix the "pip: command not found" error during Railway build
+   - Previous attempts with `python -m ensurepip` failed due to Nix restrictions

 2. Previous plugin system fixes:
    - Removed references to non-existent `Pattern` and `ScenarioContext` types